rundeck/docs/en/administration/security/ssl.md

 % Configuring SSL

 This document describes how to configure Rundeck for SSL/HTTPS support, and assumes you are using the rundeck-launcher standalone launcher.
 If you are using RPM/DEB install, refer to the appropriate configuration file paths from [Configuration -> Configuration Layout](../configuration/configuration-file-reference.html#configuration-layout).

 (1) Before beginning, do a first-run of the launcher, as it will create the base directory for Rundeck and generate configuration files.

         cd $RDECK_BASE;  java -jar rundeck-3.0.1.war

 This will start the server and generate necessary config files.
-Press control-c to shut down the server after you get below message from therminal:
+Press control-c to shut down the server after you get below message from terminal:

     Grails application running at http://localhost:4440 in environment: production

 (2)  Using the [keytool] command, generate a keystore for use as the server cert and client truststore.
 Specify passwords for key and keystore:

 [keytool]: https://linux.die.net/man/1/keytool-java-1.6.0-openjdk

         keytool -keystore etc/keystore -alias rundeck -genkey -keyalg RSA -keypass adminadmin -storepass adminadmin

    Be sure to specify the correct hostname of the server as the response to the question "What is your first and last name?".
 Answer "yes" to the final question.

    You can pass all the answers to the tool on the command-line by using a HERE document.

    Replace the first line "Venkman.local" with the hostname for your server, and use any other organizational values you like:

             keytool -keystore etc/keystore -alias rundeck -genkey -keyalg RSA -keypass adminadmin -storepass adminadmin  <<!
             Venkman.local